USS Vicksburg (CG-69)

-USS Vicksburg (CG-69) was a guided missile cruiser that served in the United States Navy.
+USS Vicksburg (CG-69) is a decommissioned guided missile cruiser that served in the United States Navy.
 She was named for the Siege of Vicksburg fought during the American Civil War.

 Vicksburg was built by Ingalls Shipbuilding, at Pascagoula, Mississippi and commissioned on 14 November 1992.
 The ship first deployed in 1994 and last deployed in 2015.
 Vicksburg was decommissioned 28 June 2024 after spending 8 years in the Navy's Cruiser Modernization program.

 Vicksburg was equipped with the Aegis Combat System and was capable of facing threats in the air, on the sea, ashore, and underneath the sea.
 She was also capable of carrying two SH-60 Sea Hawk Light Airborne Multi-Purpose System (LAMPS III) helicopters.

 The previous was a light cruiser during and after World War II.
 Vicksburgs crest has two stars on the streamer in the eagle's beak representing the two battle stars awarded to her predecessor.

 History

 1990s

 Vicksburg was built by Ingalls Shipbuilding, at Pascagoula, Mississippi.
 Her keel was laid down on 30 May 1990, and she was launched on 7 September 1991.
 Vicksburg was sponsored by Tricia Lott, wife of United States Senator, Trent Lott.
 On 12 October 1991, Mrs. Lott christened CG-69 as Vicksburg.
 She was commissioned on 14 November 1992.
 Vicksburg was originally named Port Royal, but the name was changed before the keel was laid.

 On her maiden cruise in 1994, Vicksburg was assigned to the battle group, which was stationed off the coast of Montenegro.
 Vicksburg participated in Operation Deny Flight and Operation Provide Promise, serving as an airspace command and control platform.
 In May 1994, Vicksburg participated in NATO's "Dynamic Impact 94" exercise in the western Mediterranean, and in August 1994 Vicksburg joined Operation Able Vigil, helping to intercept Cuban migrants crossing the Florida Straits.
 In September 1994, Vicksburg escorted the aircraft carrier to Haiti as part of Operation Uphold Democracy.

-Vicksburg returned from a 6 month deployment in March 1996.
+Vicksburg returned from a 6-month deployment in March 1996.
 During the deployment, Vicksburg participated in Operation Southern Watch in the Persian Gulf.
 Vicksburg also performed Maritime Interception Operations to enforce UN sanctions that prohibited exports from Iraq.
 Vicksburg conducted over 85 boardings.
 At that time, the primary contraband was dates carried by 70–100 ft dhows.
 Vicksburg visited Italy, Spain, and the United Arab Emirates during the deployment.

 In 1997, Vicksburg deployed to the Mediterranean Sea with the carrier battle group (CVBG).

 In 1998, Vicksburg and had problems integrating AEGIS Baseline 6 and Cooperative Engagement Capability (CEC), rendering the ships unavailable for service.
 The CVBG deployed in September 1999 without Vicksburg and Hué City.

-In 1999, Vicksburg participated in BALTOPS '99 and UNITAS 40-99.
+In 1999, Vicksburg participated in BALTOPS '99 and UNITAS 40–99.